 We know that proper diagnosis with urine culture and starting appropriate antibiotics based on culture reports plays a major role in preventing an uncomplicated UTI going into a complicated one.
-E. coli is the most common organism isolated in urine culture region Janakpur. in our Cephalosporins are resistant in majorities of cases where as Aminoglycosides like Amikacin and gentamicin found to be sensitive in most of the cases followed by Nitrofurantoin.
+E. coli is the most common organism isolated in culture region urine in our Janakpur.
+Cephalosporins are resistant in majorities of cases where as Aminoglycosides like Amikacin and gentamicin found to be sensitive in most of the cases followed by Nitrofurantoin.
 Antibiotics sensitivity pattern in our areas will definitely give an idea to clinician regarding empirical treatment in UTI before the availability of laboratory reports.